jhpyle/docassemble/_docs/logic.md

-The use of `'exit'` in the [`command()`] function is important here because it will cause this brief interview session to be deleted from the list of interviews, since its sole purpose is to redirect the user.
+The use of `'exit'` in the [`command()`] function is important here because it will cause this brief interview session to be deleted from the user's list of interview sessions, since its sole purpose is to redirect the user.

 An interview like this might also log some data for purposes of collecting metrics, perhaps using [Redis].
 In the interviews being